shenef/Boktai-Speedrunning/src/zoktai/any.md

 ### Trap: Skeletons

-- Use ![][icon_sol] Sol and hit the skeletons from behind.
+- Use ![][icon_sol] Sol and hit the Skeletons from behind.
-- Stand on the third skeleton's position as it dies in case you get a random drop.
+- Stand on the third Skeleton's position as it dies in case you get a random drop.

 Open the chest for the ![][icon_yellow_orb] Yellow Orb and proceed through the bottom ↖️ exit.
-Knock on the central wall to lure the ghoul onto the switch before opening the chest for a ![][icon_warp_leaf] Warp Leaf and proceed.
+Knock on the central wall to lure the Ghoul onto the switch before opening the chest for a ![][icon_warp_leaf] Warp Leaf and proceed.
 Break and move the wooden blocks to get the ![][icon_triangle_key] key, then light the torch and place the ![][icon_yellow_orb] Yellow Orb.
 Refill life if under 50% and refill energy to at least 70% before leaving the room.

-Backtrack to the trap room, then proceed through the top ↘️ exit.
+Backtrack to the trap room, kill a Ghoul to reach **Lvl 5**, then proceed through the top ↘️ exit.
 The ![][icon_red_orb] Red Orb will be in a random lightspot.
 Check the spot directly next to the stairs, then take the stairs whether or not you found it.

-### Trap: Ghouls
+### Trap: Ghouls + Zombie

-- Put stat points into STRG if available.
+- Put stat points into STRG to kill the Ghouls in two hits from behind.
-- The black ghoul deals heavy damage, be careful.
+- The Zombie deals heavy damage, be careful.

-Proceed through the ↖️ exit, fall down to get the ![][icon_spear] Short Spear, then backtrack to this room:
+Proceed through the ↖️ exit and fall down to get the ![][icon_spear] Short Spear.

+Kill two Ghouls, then backtrack to this room:
 ![](./assets/images/cathedral_entrance.webp)

 Use the spear on the lever to open the gate and proceed up the stairs.